Enrico Cotza

-Enrico Cotza (born 3 July 1988 in Cagliari) is an Italian footballer who plays as a midfielder.
+Enrico Cotza (born 3 July 1988) is an Italian footballer who plays as a midfielder.

 Career

 Cotza has made four senior appearances for Cagliari so far in his career; his Serie A debut being on the receiving end of a 5–1 drubbing against Fiorentina in December 2007.

 On 1 September 2008, Cotza joined Foligno in third-tier Prima Divisione on loan for the remainder of the 2008-09 season.

 On 1 February 2010 he was loaned to Alghero where he met ex-teammates Alessio Cossu, Andrea Cocco, Andrea Peana and Simone Aresti.
 In June 2010 the club signed him to a co-ownership deal.
 After the club was expelled from the professional league, he joined Villacidrese in a co-ownership deal.